Heirlume raises $1.38M to remove the barriers of trademark registration for small businesses – TechCrunch

 Heirlume uses machine learning to identify these potential conflicts, which not only helps users searching for their trademarks, but also greatly decreases the workload behind the scenes, helping them lower costs and pass on the benefits of those improved margins to its clients.
 That’s how it can achieve better results than even hand-tailored applications from traditional firms, while doing so at scale and at reduced costs.

 Another advantage of using machine-powered data processing and filing is that on the government trademark office side, the systems are looking for highly organized, curated data sets that are difficult for even trained people to get consistently right.
-Human error in just data entry can cause massive backlogs, MacDonnell notes, even resulting in entire applications having to be tossed and started over from scratch.
+Human error in just data entry can cause massive backlogs, MacDonell notes, even resulting in entire applications having to be tossed and started over from scratch.

-“There are all sorts of datasets for those [trademark requirement] parameters,” she said.
+“There are all sorts of data sets for those [trademark requirement] parameters,” she said.
 “Essentially, we synthesize all of that, and the goal through machine learning is to make sure that applications are utterly compliant with government rules.
-We actually have a senior level trademark examiner that that came to work for us, very excited that we were solving the problems causing backlogs within the government.
+We actually have a senior-level trademark examiner that came to work for us, very excited that we were solving the problems causing backlogs within the government.
 She said that if Heirlume can get to a point where the applications submitted are perfect, there will be no backlog with the government.”

 Improving efficiency within the trademark registration bodies means one less point of friction for small business owners when they set out to establish their company, which means more economic activity and upside overall.
-MacDonnell ultimately hopes that Heirlume can help reduce friction to the point where trademark ownership is at the forefront of the business process, even before domain registration.
+MacDonell ultimately hopes that Heirlume can help reduce friction to the point where trademark ownership is at the forefront of the business process, even before domain registration.
 Heirlume has a partnership with Google Domains to that end, which will eventually see indication of whether a domain name is likely to be trademarkable included in Google Domain search results.

 This initial seed funding includes participation from Backbone Angels, as well as the Future Capital collective, Angels of Many and MaRS IAF, along with angel investors including Daniel Debow, Sid Lee’s Bertrand Cesvet and more.
-MacDonnell notes that just as their goal was to bring more access and equity to small business owners when it comes to trademark protection, the startup was also very intentional in building its team and its cap table.
-MacDonnell, along with co-founders CTO Sarah Guest and Dave McDonnell, aim to build the largest tech company with a majority female-identifying technology team.
+MacDonell notes that just as their goal was to bring more access and equity to small business owners when it comes to trademark protection, the startup was also very intentional in building its team and its cap table.
+MacDonell, along with co-founders CTO Sarah Ruest and Dave McDonell, aim to build the largest tech company with a majority female-identifying technology team.
 Its investor make-up includes 65% female-identifying or underrepresented investors, and MacDonnell says that was a very intentional choice that extended the time of the raise, and even led to turning down interest from some leading Silicon Valley firms.

 “We want underrepresented founders to be to be funded, and the best way to ensure that change is to empower underrepresented investors,” she said.
-“I think that we all have a responsibility to actually do do something.
+“I think that we all have a responsibility to actually do something.
 We’re all using hashtags right now, and hashtags are not enough […] Our CTO is female, and she’s often been the only female person in the room.
-We’ve committed to ensuring that women in tech are no longer the only person in the room.”
+We’ve committed to ensuring that women in tech are no longer the only woman in the room.”